Defining messages and handlers

 Event handlers

-Event handlers react to events that have occurred in the system.
-Unlike commands and queries, an event can be handled by multiple handlers, enabling loose coupling between components.
+Event handlers react to events that have already happened in the system.
+Unlike commands and queries, an event can have zero, one, or many handlers, which makes events the right tool for loose coupling between components.

 from cq import event_handler